The Promise of Democracy

 Background Information

 This document will be used to demonstrate the response of the federal government to citizen activism.
-The document is President Kennedy's response to the Birmingham and University of Alabama situation.
-In this document, President Kennedy offers his endorsement of black Civil Rights activism.
-This document offers evidence of the appeal to the morality and faith of people, primarily white southerners, to lead their communities towards change.
+The document is President Kennedy’s response to the Birmingham and University of Alabama situation.
+In this document, President Kennedy offers his endorsement of black civil rights activism.
+The speech offers evidence of the appeal to the morality and faith of people, primarily white southerners, to lead their communities toward change.
 Students will use this document to evaluate the ideals of democracy and the privileges of being American.
-This document will also be used to motivate a discussion on the topic of whether or not the promise of democracy has successfully been offered to all citizens.
+It will also be used to motivate a discussion on the topic of whether or not the promise of democracy has successfully been offered to all citizens.

 Document Text